genevaers/User-Documentation/docs/Workbench Logic Text Examples/Examples - Extract Record Filter (ERF)/Examples - Functions (ERF).md

-# Examples: ISSPACES function in Extract Record Filter
+# Examples: ISSPACES function in ERF

 |Example logic text|Meaning|
 |------------------|-------|
 |**IF ISSPACES({field9})<br>&nbsp;&nbsp;&nbsp;&nbsp;THEN SKIP<br>ENDIF**|Skip all input records where field9 is spaces, and select all other records.<br>This example is the same as:<br>&nbsp;&nbsp;&nbsp;&nbsp;**SKIPIF(ISSPACES({field9})**|

-# Examples: MONTHSBETWEEN function in Extract Record Filter
+# Examples: MONTHSBETWEEN function in ERF

 |Example logic text|Meaning|
 |------------------|-------|